Rainbow Unit: Networks Big and Small

-Personal Area Networks (PAN) provide a simple computer network organized around a few personal devices allowing transfer of files, photos, and music without the use of the Internet or your home's local network.
-Two common examples would be your Bluetooth headset or keyboard/mouse.
+Personal area networks (PANs) provide a simple computer network organized around a few personal devices, allowing the transfer of files, photos, and music without the use of the Internet or your home's local network.
+Two common examples would be your Bluetooth headset or your keyboard and mouse.
 Depending on the Bluetooth range selected (or chosen for you), this could span 3 feet, 10 feet, or 100 feet.
-Beyond Bluetooth, other common PAN connectivity includes Infrared (IR), USB, ZigBee, Wi-Fi, and radio frequency (RF, including short distance AM and FM radio).
+Beyond Bluetooth, other common PAN connectivity includes Infrared (IR), USB, ZigBee, Wi-Fi, and radio frequency (RF, including short-distance AM and FM radio).

-The simplest type of Internet-based area networks is a Local Area Network (LAN).
+The simplest type of Internet-based area networks is a local area network (LAN).
 A LAN is a network with connected devices in a close geographical range.
 It is generally owned, managed, and used by people in a building.
-For example, connecting to a WiFi network at a coffee shop or library would mean your device would be a node on the cafe or library's publicly accessible LAN.
+For example, connecting to a Wi-Fi network at a coffee shop or library would mean that your device would be a node on the coffee shop or library's publicly accessible LAN.
 Many businesses and institutions have a second, private LAN for use by staff only.

 A collection of LANs and devices in an area the size of a city.

 Covers the size of a state, country, and could even be considered to include the entire Internet.
 A WAN is comprised of many interconnected MANs and LANs.
 The WAN that is used to internetwork these is typically owned and managed by one or more Internet service providers (ISPs: the business that provides connections to each LAN), network service providers (NSPs: the business(es) that provide connections between ISPs), and backbone providers (the business(es) that provide the more extended connections between NSPs).